amitgarg/apps-flow-bookmarks/README.md

 - `codeNavigator.showLineNumbers`
 to configure whether to show line numbers in the diagrams.
 The default value is true

+- `codeNavigator.testRunCommand`
+to configure Command to run tests, `${path:name:ext}` variable will be replaced with space separated list of file paths.
+The default value is `yarn test:unit ${path:name}`.
+  -  File path to be used in command can be configured using below variables.
+All file paths will be space separated:
+      - `${path:name:ext}`: complete path of file with extension
+      - `${path:name}` : complete path of file without extension
+      - `${path}` : complete path of parent directory of file
+      - `${name:ext}` : file name with extension
+      - `${name}` : file name without extension

+- `codeNavigator.testRunCoverageCommand`
+to configure Command to run tests with coverage, `${path:name}` variable will be replaced with space separated list of file paths.
+The default value is `yarn test:unit:coverage ${path:name}`.
+File path can be configured in similar manner as `codeNavigator.testRunCommand`

 ### Commands contributed to Command Palette

 - `ACN: Load Bookmarks from an App`